AvinashDalvi89/internetkatta-hashnode/cl890pe850368v6nve5uacd7h.md

 This is how the summit's second day finished with an amazing session and closing note by Kris Howard  and Shafraz.

-In this summit I met Farrah Campbell, Raja SP, Justin, Sheraz Hasan and other AWS folks ( Sorry couldn't remember everyone's name).
+In this summit we met Farrah Campbell, Raja SP, Justin, Sheraz Hasan and other AWS folks ( Sorry couldn't remember everyone's name).
 It was a superb experience of talking with them.

 ![IMG_2467.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1663637701028/BXCEb_buj.jpg align="left")